Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Problem setup

 \section{Problem setup}

-Following the split conformal prediction framework~\citep{vovk2005algorithmic,lei2018distribution}, we are to build our prediction sets based on a prediction model fitted on a training set $\cD_\train$.
-We assume $\cD_\train$ is independent of the calibration and test data.
+Following the split conformal prediction framework~\citep{vovk2005algorithmic,lei2018distribution}, we build our prediction sets based on a prediction model fitted on a training set $\cD_\train$, assuming $\cD_\train$ is independent of the calibration and test data.
 In what follows, we always condition on $\cD_\train$, thereby treating the fitted models as fixed.
-In this section, we discuss the selection-conditional coverage guarantees we study in this paper and compare them to other related notions in the literature.
+In this section, we formally introduce the selection-conditional coverage guarantees and compare them to other related notions in the literature.